ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting-started.md

 ## Install Identity Vault

-In order to install Identity Vault, you will need to use `ionic enterprise register` [register your product key](https://ionic.io/docs/enterprise-starter/enterprise-key).
+In order to install Identity Vault, you will need to use the `ionic enterprise register` command to [register your product key](https://ionic.io/docs/enterprise-starter/enterprise-key).
 This will create a `.npmrc` file containing the product key.